MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Analysis of the Results and Discussion

-Table \ref{table:ResultsThresholdsNominal} shows the evaluation results for the nominal datasets (i.e., there is no misbehavior) from Circuit-1 and Circuit-2.
-With our chosen threshold, for \tool, we observe three FPs for MR5 (Horizontal Flip) in Circuit-2, which corresponds with a FPR (to be minimized) of 10\%.
+Column ``Nominal'' from Table \ref{table:ResultsLeoRoverThresholds} shows the evaluation results for the nominal datasets (i.e., there is no misbehavior) from Circuit-1 and Circuit-2.
+With our chosen threshold, for \tool, we observe three FPs for MR5 (Horizontal Flip) in Circuit-2, which corresponds with an FPR (to be minimized) of 10\%.
 For all other cases, we observe 0 FPs for all of \tool's MRs.

-Table \ref{table:ResultsThresholdsAnomaly} shows the evaluation results for the anomaly datasets..
+Column ``External Filter Anomaly'' from Table \ref{table:ResultsLeoRoverThresholds} shows the evaluation results for the external filter-based anomaly datasets with misbehaviors (i.e., out-of-bounds episodes).
 In terms of TPR (the higher, the better), we observe that MR5 achieves the best results in both circuits, 35\% for Circuit-1 and 65\% for Circuit-2.
-In comparison, the rest of the MRs achieve significantly lower TPR and F1 measures, indicating a much lower ability to identify external uncertainties.
-On the other hand, Table \ref{table:ResultsThresholdsMutant} shows the evaluation results for the mutant datasets (i.e., faults of the DNN based on the three chosen mutation operators from~\cite{humbatova2021deepcrime}).
+In comparison, the rest of the MRs achieve significantly lower TPR and F1 measures, indicating a much lower ability to identify external filter-based anomalies.

+On the other hand, column ``External Environ.
+Anomaly'' from Table \ref{table:ResultsLeoRoverThresholds} shows the results for the external environmental anomalies, which were implemented by physically manipulating the environment in which the vehicle operates.
+In this case, we also observe that MR5 achieves the best results in both circuits in terms of both TPR (44\% and 56\% for circuits 1 and 2 respectively) and F1 scores (62\% and 59\% for circuits 1 and 2 respectively).

+Finally, column ``Internal Anomaly'' from Table \ref{table:ResultsLeoRoverThresholds} shows the evaluation results for the internal anomaly datasets (i.e., faults of the DNN based on the three chosen mutation operators from Deepcrime~\cite{humbatova2021deepcrime}).
 In this case, we observe that all of \tool's MRs achieve very high TPR and F1 scores, with TPRs higher than 77\% in all cases.
 Furthermore, MR5 achieves 100\% TPR in both circuits.

-Table \ref{table:ResultsAUC} shows the threshold-independent measures of AUC-PRC and AUC-ROC for both the anomaly and mutant datasets.
-Based on these metrics, we observe that MR5 (Horizontal Flip) achieves the best results in all cases, with MR1 (Reduce Brightness) and MR3 (Add Noise) being the next best MRs.
+Table \ref{table:ResultsLeoRoverAUC} shows the threshold-independent measures of AUC-PRC and AUC-ROC for all the anomaly datasets with misbehaviors.
+For both external filter-based and internal anomalies, we observe that MR5 (Horizontal Flip) achieves the best results in all cases, with MR1 (Reduce Brightness) and MR3 (Add Noise) being the next best MRs. Surprisingly, although MR5 is still highly effective in the external environmental anomaly datasets, MR1 achieves the best results in Circuit-1, whereas MR2 (Increase Contrast) achieves the best results in Circuit-2.